ably-labs/pubsub-demo-dotnet/README.md

 ## Description

 This is a .NET 6 console application that demonstrates how [Ably](https://ably.com) can be used for pub/sub messaging.
+You can read all about this demo in this [blog post](https://ably.com/blog/use-pub-sub-to-build-a-chat-app-with-csharp-net).

 ## Tech stack